ue22-p21/web-intro/README.md

 ### Linux

-use your platform's package manager
+use your platform's native package manager

 * redhat / fedora / centos